WILSON-ELSER-STATEFARM-SULLIVAN-ZUCKER/FEDERAL-USE-AND-DISTRIBUTION-ONLY/README.md

     In addition to any other remedies provided by law the President or, under regulations prescribed by him, the head of any department or agency involved, may declare void and rescind any contract, loan, grant, subsidy, license, right, permit, franchise, use, authority, privilege, benefit, certificate, ruling, decision, opinion, or rate schedule awarded, granted, paid, furnished, or published, or the performance of any service or transfer or delivery of any thing to, by or for any agency of the United States or officer or employee of the United States or person acting on behalf thereof, in relation to which there has been a final conviction for any violation of this chapter, and the United States shall be entitled to recover in addition to any penalty prescribed by law or in a contract the amount expended or the thing transferred or delivered on its behalf, or the reasonable value thereof.

-NOTE: I OFFERED THE DEFAULT CLAUSE OF THE LOAN SO THAT STATE FARM CAN CANCEL THE LOAN, EXECUTED AND FILED THE SAME AS EXHIBIT 420 IN NYSCEF MATTER 153974/2020.
+NOTE.
+I OFFERED THE DEFAULT CLAUSE OF THE LOAN SO THAT STATE FARM CAN CANCEL THE LOAN, EXECUTED AND FILED THE SAME AS EXHIBIT 420 IN NYSCEF MATTER 153974/2020.
 NONE OF THE INDIVUALS FROM STATE FARM HAVE RESPONDED TO THIS EFFECT SINCE THEN, AND MOST RECENTLY, MR. DAVID MOORE ATTEMPTED TO PLACE A CO-WORKER IN HIS PLACE, MISS JANNA UNDERWOOD WHO I UNDERSTAND IS NOT A DIRECTOR OF STATE FARM, ON THE BASIS OF FILINGS AND DOCUMENTS THAT ARE AVAILABLE, PER THE FINANCIAL INDUSTRY REGULATORY AUTHORITY AND THE SECURITIES AND EXCHANGE COMMISSION UNDER CIK FILER 93715, AND CIK FILER 1516523.
 USC 18, §216.
 Penalties and injunctions

     (a) The punishment for an offense under section 203, 204, 205, 207, 208, or 209 of this title is the following:
         (1) Whoever engages in the conduct constituting the offense shall be imprisoned for not more than one year or fined in the amount set forth in this title, or both.
         (2) Whoever willfully engages in the conduct constituting the offense shall be imprisoned for not more than five years or fined in the amount set forth in this title, or both.